LisaRXN/react-taskflow/README.md

 # 🧩 TaskFlow

-**TaskFlow** is a simple task management app built with React.
-It allows users to organize tasks into columns like "To do", "In progress", and "Done".
-Tasks can be added, deleted, and moved between columns.
+TaskFlow is a simple yet dynamic task management board built with React.
+It allows users to add, move, and delete tasks across columns like "To Do", "In Progress", and "Done", with a clean drag-and-drop experience.

 ---